 In January 2006, Paramount, DreamWorks and certain of their international affiliates entered into a seven-year agreement with DreamWorks Animation for certain exclusive distribution rights to, and home video fulfillment services for, the animated films produced by DreamWorks Animation, for which Paramount receives certain fees.
 The output term of the agreement expires on the later of the delivery of 13 qualified animated motion pictures and December 31, 2012, subject to earlier termination under certain limited circumstances.
-We have distributed 11 DreamWorks Animation films under the agreement and expect to distribute the last two films under the current agreement in fiscal year 2012.
+We have released 13 DreamWorks Animation films under the agreement, two of which were released in fiscal year 2012, and expect to distribute the final film under the agreement in theaters in November 2012.

 In October 2010, Paramount and Marvel amended the arrangement under which Paramount distributes certain of Marvel's self-produced feature films on a worldwide basis.
 Paramount transferred to Marvel substantially all of its worldwide distribution rights to The Avengers and all of its worldwide distribution rights to Iron Man 3, in exchange for aggregate minimum guaranteed payments to Paramount of \$115 million and the right for Paramount to receive certain contingent consideration.
 Paramount retained its distribution rights to Thor and Captain America: The First Avenger, which were released in fiscal year 2011, and to the previously released Iron Man and Iron Man 2.
-Marvel was acquired by The Walt Disney Company in December 2009, which will assume distribution of other Marvel content going forward.
+Marvel was acquired by Disney in December 2009.

-In June 2011, Paramount and CBS extended the agreement under which Paramount distributes CBS's library of television and other content on DVD and Blu-ray on a worldwide basis until June 30, 2013.
+In June 2011, Paramount and CBS extended the agreement under which Paramount distributes CBS's library of television and other content on DVD and Blu-ray disc on a worldwide basis until June 30, 2013.
+The parties have the option, to be exercised by November 30, 2012, to extend the term.